vancexu/vancexu.github.io/about.md

 permalink: /about/
 ---

-This is Bowei XU (vancexu).
+This is Bowei (Vance) XU.
 Welcome to my personal blog :)

 I am now a Software Development Engineer at Expedia.Inc.
 On Dec 2014, I got my CS master degree at University of Michigan, Ann Arbor.
 Before that, I obtained my bachelor degree at Nanjing University, major in Software Engineering.